jaimeschettini/pergaminho/README.md

 pergaminho
 ==========

-Simple library manager for small companies or individual use
+Simple library manager for small companies or for individual use